Marcus Semien Player Props: Rangers vs. Padres

 Marcus Semien At The Plate

-- Semien leads Texas with a slugging percentage of .453, fueled by 44 extra-base hits.
+- Semien leads Texas in slugging percentage (.450) thanks to 44 extra-base hits.

-- Among qualifying hitters in MLB, his batting average ranks 35th, his on-base percentage ranks 44th, and he is 51st in the league in slugging.
+- Among the qualifying hitters, he ranks 38th in batting average, while his on-base percentage ranks 47th and he is 54th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.